jucacrispim/tupi/README.rst

 ============================

 Tupi is a very simple http server.
-Its main purpose is to provide an easy way to serve files from a directory.
+Its main purpose is to provide an easy way to serve files from, and upload file to, a directory.

 Build & install
 ---------------